tlgs/blog/content/p/2022-10-25_building-up-a-music-library.md

-  alt="A gopher wearing a pirate hat and holding a wrench" width="150" height="150" title="You Wouldn't Download a Car">
+  alt="A gopher wearing a pirate hat and holding a wrench" width="150" height="150" title="You Wouldn't Download a Car" style="margin: 0 auto 2rem auto; display: block;">